ets-labs/python-dependency-injector/README.rst

         diesel_car = example.cars.Car(example.engines.DieselEngine())
         electro_car = example.cars.Car(example.engines.ElectroEngine())

-While previous example demonstrates advantages of dependency injection, there is a disadvantage demonstration as well - creation of car requires additional code for specification of dependencies.
-Nevertheless, this disadvantage could be easily avoided by using a dependency injection framework for creation of inversion of control container (IoC container).
+While the previous example demonstrates the advantages of dependency injection, there is a disadvantage demonstrated as well - the creation of a car requires additional code to specificaty its dependencies.
+However, this disadvantage could be avoided by using a dependency injection framework for the creation of an inversion of control container (IoC container).

-Example of creation of several inversion of control containers (IoC containers) using *Dependency Injector*:
+Here's an example of the creation of several inversion of control containers (IoC containers) using *Dependency Injector*:

 .. code-block:: python